-- Turn the <>> dial to select the image to be used as the first single exposure, then press < - Turn the < >> dial to select [OK]. - The file number of the selected image will be displayed at the bottom of the screen.
+- Turn the < >> dial to select [OK]. - The file number of the selected image will be displayed at the bottom of the screen.

-- When you select the first image, the number of remaining exposures as set with [No. of exposures] will decrease by 1.
-For example, if [No. of exposures] is 3, you can shoot two exposures. - Images shot with highlight tone priority set to [Enable], or with cropping information appended (p.335), cannot be selected as the first single exposure. - Auto Lighting Optimizer, peripheral illumination correction and chromatic aberration correction will be disabled, regardless of the settings of the IMM image selected as the first single exposure. - The ISO speed, Picture Style, high ISO speed noise reduction, and color space, etc., set for the first IXW image will also be set for the subsequent images. - If the first (XW) image's Picture Style is [Auto], the [Standard] Picture Style will be set for the subsequent images. - You cannot select an image taken with another camera.
+When you select the first image, the number of remaining exposures as set with [No. of exposures] will decrease by 1.
+For example, if [No. of exposures] is 3, you can shoot two exposures.

+- Images shot with highlight tone priority set to [Enable], or with cropping information appended (p.335) cannot be selected as the first single exposure. - Auto Lighting Optimizer, peripheral illumination correction and chromatic aberration correction will be disabled, regardless of the settings of the MW image selected as the first single exposure. - The ISO speed, Picture Style, high ISO speed noise reduction, and color space, etc., set for the first www image will also be set for the subsequent images. - If the first MM image's Picture Style is [Auto], the [Standard] Picture Style will be set for the subsequent images. - You cannot select an image taken with another camera.

-- You can also select a www multiple-exposure image. - If you select [Deselect img], the selected image will be canceled.
+- You can also select a MW multiple-exposure image. - If you select [Deselect img], the selected image will be canceled.